-Used to describe a certain play or playstyle.
+Used to describe a certain play or play style.
 Playing ‘aggressive’ means making riskier plays for better potential rewards.
 Often this means having a higher tempo, using up more resources to build an advantage now and capitalizing on that momentum to carry you.

 Ex.
 Using gold to push levels early and slamming tempo items to maintain a winstreak

-The unit that ‘carries’ your team to victory.
-Usually the unit that does the most damage and is itemized.
+Often the unit that does the most damage and is itemized.
 They are often the most important unit in your comp and should be protected.

 AD-carries are units that deal physical damage, AP-carries deal magic damage, Hybrid/Mixed-carries do both, AS-carries scale off attack speed, etc… There can also be Tank-carries, Support-carries and Summon-carries.
+They can be considered carries if the role they play is what keeps the comp functioning.

 Tempo refers to the ‘momentum’ of the game and is controlled through the consumption of resources.